Breast ultrasound scan

 - as a first test if you have a lump in the breast

-- if you have a lump in your breast that hasn't shown up on a breast x-ray (mammogram)
+- if you have a lump in your breast that hasn't shown up on a mammogram

 - to see if a breast lump is solid or if contains fluid (a cyst)

-You might have this test alongside other tests, such as a breast examination and breast x-ray (mammogram) in a one stop clinic.
-You might also have a breast biopsy.
-This is called a triple assessment.
+You might have this test alongside other tests, such as a breast examination and mammogram in a one stop breast clinic.

-You may also have an ultrasound scan when you have a biopsy of the breast.
-This helps the doctor find the right place to take the biopsy.
+You may also have an ultrasound scan when you are having a

 Preparing for your breast ultrasound